 NOTE 1: Details of security related procedures during UE discovery are developed by SA3.

-3. If none of UE1/…/UEn are served by NG-RAN or the serving network does not support Ranging/SL Positioning, , UE-only Operation is applied.
+3. If none of UE1/…/UEn are served by NG-RAN or the serving network does not support Ranging/SL Positioning, UE-only Operation is applied.

 4. UE1 and UE2/…/UEn perform capability exchange.
 Step 4 may be performed during step 5 and step 6 with coordination of SL Positioning Server UE.